WATCH JERRY’S STORY

 YOU’RE INVITED TO GATHER AND ENGAGE IN THE ISSUES.

-Connect with a panel of citizens, leaders, and activists.
+Connect with fellow citizens, leaders, and peacemakers.
 Interact with creative presentations.
 Eat, drink, and dive into meaningful conversations.

 Sign up to be notified of event info when it goes up.